-We are all about helping young students to be more creative by providing them with a guide to learn fundamental life-skills using the power of The Arts.
-These include fundamental skills such as annotation, and most importantly learning to work like an artist or immediate improvements such as Visual Journal skills.
+We are all about helping young students to be more independent and more creative by providing them with a guide to learn fundamental life-skills using the power of The Arts.
+These include fundamental skills such as learning to work like an artist or immediate improvements such as Visual Journal skills.
 In order to achieve this, we appeal to secondary school teachers.

-The author Hilary Senhanli is a secondary art teacher, a practising artist and the founder of Visual Diary Guide approach.
+The founder Hilary Senhanli is a secondary art teacher, a practicing artist, and the author of the Visual Diary Guide approach.

-Hilary has built a collection of Visual Diaries going back 15 years and has been delivering Visual Diary talks since 2012 through incursion to secondary schools.
-That’s when she noticed Year 11 and 12 students in most schools struggle to work independently.
+Hilary has built a collection of Visual Journals going back 15 years and has been delivering Visual Journal talks since 2012 through incursion to secondary schools.
+That’s when she noticed senior students in most schools struggle to work independently.
 This observation has been confirmed by an overwhelming majority of teachers she’s interviewed since.

 She recalls episodes such as the following which inspired her to act:

-“I stepped into the art room and saw my students avidly drawing in their Visual Diaries.
-A brief time dedicated to the Visual Diary at the start of each lesson was theirs; they knew they did not need to wait for permission.
+“I stepped into the art room and saw my students avidly drawing in their Visual Journals.
+A brief time dedicated to the Visual Journal at the start of each lesson was theirs; they knew they did not need to wait for permission.
 They were engaged!
 But what if they had an activity book to focus them?
 This would then only take a few minutes!
+This sparked some ideas.